slint-ui/slint/docs/langref.md

 ## Animations

-Simple animation that animates a property can be declared with `animate` like so:
+Simple animation that animates a property can be declared with `animate` like this:

 ```60
 Example := Rectangle {